serrif/website/main/docs/introduction.md

 Join us using the version that is favorite to you; from `1.8` to `1.13`.
 As the game updates, our support for older versions may change.

 ### Communication
-Besidies the chat, other forms of in-game communication can be utilised with a variety of different commands.
-We use the <a class="usa-external_link" href="http://wiki.mc-ess.net/wiki/Main_Page">Essentials</a> features library along with several other plugins.
+Besides the chat, other forms of in-game communication can be utilized, with additional features, though a variety of different commands.
+We use the <a class="usa-external_link" href="http://wiki.mc-ess.net/wiki/Command_Reference">Essentials</a> features library along with several other plugins for additional functionality.

- * `/me <text>` - Globally announces the specified text for all to see.
+ * `/me <text>` - Globally announces the specified text.
+Supports formatting codes.
  * `/msg <user> <text>` - Privately sends a message (`<text>`) to another member (`<user>`).
  * `/mail` - Serves as an in-game mailbox.
 Messages can be sent to other members.

 #### Mail usage
 The `/mail` function can be used to send, receive, and manage messages.
-Keep in mind that all messages must comply with our guidelines or they'll be removed.
+All messages sent must comply with our guidelines or they'll be removed.

 <div class="usa-alert usa-alert-info" >
   <div class="usa-alert-body">
-    <p class="usa-alert-text">Mailed messages, such as <code class="highlighter-rouge">/msg</code>, can be sent to offline members—or members that aren't currently on the server during command execution. <code class="highlighter-rouge">/mail sendall</code> cannot be used by members.</p>
+    <p class="usa-alert-text">Mailed messages can be sent to offline members—or members that aren't currently on the server when the command is sent. <code class="highlighter-rouge">/mail sendall</code> is reserved for staff member use.</p>
   </div>
 </div>